dassio/youtube2youku/README.md

 # youtube2youku
 this programm is used to sync my subscriped youtube channel to youku

+Configuration:

     Set paramters in the youtube2youku.config file first

 Commandline Tool: